sage-code/maj/basic.md

 Lang    | Word   |  Example
 --------|--------|----------------------------------------------
-Franch  | or     | Il faut tenir les délais, or, ce n’est pas possible English | now,yet| The deadlines must be met, yet this is not possible Spanish | pero   | Deben cumplirse los plazos, pero esto no es posible
+Franch  | or     | Il faut tenir les délais, or, ce n’est pas possible English | yet    | The deadlines must be met, yet this is not possible English | now    | The deadlines must be met, now this is not possible Spanish | pero   | Deben cumplirse los plazos, pero esto no es posible

 **Maj:** nor = neither (first negation)